Cars & motorcycles

 Healthcare & pensions

-They promise quick help in tight situations: so-called "instant loans" and "quick loans".
-In truth, these are empty promises – used as a scam to attract new customers.
+In Switzerland, instant loans promise fast help to those in dire financial straits and are often referred to as "express loans" or "quick loans".
+In actual fact, these are nothing but empty promises – used as a scam to attract new customers.

 Advertising instant loans has been explicitly prohibited in Switzerland under the credit industry’s self-regulation agreement that entered into effect on 1 January 2016.
 This is because it constitutes misleading advertising that falsely suggests that consumer loans can be obtained particularly quickly and without the need for a detailed credit check.